Clicky

 The design of the College’s programs is for students with significant prior higher education.
 The rates in the chart below do not provide insight into the College’s ability to promote the success of students in their first year and no basis for comparison to other institutions.

-In an effort to provide meaningful data, the College has calculated retention rates using as its sample all students beginning study a in a cohort year.
+To provide meaningful data, the College has calculated retention rates using as its sample all students beginning study a in a cohort year.
 We exclude students who enroll in a program but never actually begin a course from this calculation.
-The College’s retention rate for the 2021 enrollment year is 83%.
+The College’s retention rate for the 2022 enrollment year is 82%.

 The College believes that program-specific data provides a better indication of the likelihood of similarly situated program entrants continuing their studies beyond the initial year.